asurak1d/03-grouping-selectors/README.md

-n this exercise, I practiced adding CSS styling by group selectors.
+In this exercise, I practiced adding CSS styling by group selectors.
 This is an exercise from The Odin Project for CSS.